50 Ways to Avoid Catching a Cold This Season

 Curl up with chicken soup

 Could it be that the combination of hot liquid, vegetables, lean chicken, onion, and sometimes garlic creates the magical power of chicken soup?
-After all, the recipe seems to include just about all the recommended foods to boost the immune system and help stop an incoming cold in its tracks.
-A now-famous study has even backed up the real power in this potion.
-“Chicken soup can be very soothing to cold symptoms, as the hot fluid can open nasal passages and decrease mucous while also providing a boost of antioxidants and protein,” Palinski-Wade says.
+After all, the recipe seems to include just about all the recommended foods to boost the immune system and help stop a cold in its tracks.
+“Chicken soup can be very soothing to cold symptoms, as the hot fluid can open nasal passages and decrease mucus while also providing a boost of antioxidants and protein,” Palinski-Wade says.
+Learn more about the science-backed cold home remedy doctors love.

 Skip the sugar